google/cloudprober/docs/content/getting-started.md

 ## Running Prometheus

-Download prometheus binary from its [release page ](https://prometheus.io/download/).
+Download prometheus binary from its [release page](https://prometheus.io/download/).
 You can use a config like the following to scrape cloudprober running on the same host.

 ```shell